Discover how to stay hydrated – Tips And Tricks!

 - If you can not drink four glasses at the beginning, start with less and build up gradually.

 The water should be at room temperature or warm, preferably to avoid the dangers of drinking cold water.
-It can not contain fluoride or other chemicals, so if you live in the US or anywhere where they add chemicals to water, I recommend you buy a water filter.
-77777
+It can not contain fluoride or other chemicals, so if you live in the US or anywhere where they add chemicals to water, I recommend you buy a (search at amazon “B00004SU18” )water filter., 77777

 As a rule of thumb, consume half our weight in ounces of liquid every day and adapt this amount depending on how active or sedentary you may be.
 For example, if you weigh 200 pounds, it’s recommended you drink about 100 ounces (2.95 liters) of water/liquid a day.
 So those who think that 22 ounces (0.65 liters) is overkill, please look into how much water you should drink a day There’s a great article here that goes into detail on this.